Preface to International Financial Reporting Standards

 Objective of the Preface to IFRS

-Sets out IASB's mission and objectives, the scope of International Financial Reporting Standards (IFRSs), due process for developing IFRSs and Interpretations, and policies on effective dates, format, and language for IFRSs.
+The objective of the Preface to International Financial Reporting Standards is to set out the International Accounting Standards Board's (IASB's) mission and objectives, the scope of International Financial Reporting Standards (IFRSs), due process for developing IFRSs and Interpretations, and policies on effective dates, format, and language for IFRSs.

 Under the IFRS Foundation Constitution, the objectives of the IASB are:

-- (b) to promote the use and rigorous application of those standards;
+- to promote the use and rigorous application of those standards;

 Scope of IFRSs